 Chemical Peel: Damaging or Healthy?

-Chemical peel.
+Chemical peel San Diego.
 The phrase itself makes most shiver.
-How could chemicals, associated with being biohazards and dangerous to health, help your skin?
-Peeling also follows spending too long in the sun and receiving sunburn, bringing to mind intense pain.
-What do chemicals and sunburns have in common?
-A skin reaction to external stimuli, whether chemicals or the sun’s rays.
-But they are very distinct.
+How could chemicals, associated with being biohazardous, man-made and dangerous to health, help your skin?
+The term peeling also brings to mind spending far too long in the sun and receiving a painful, blistering sunburn.
+How can a chemical peel do good for skin?

 Sunburn: Damage First, Peel After

 When you forget to wear sunscreen or reapply it, you may experience a sunburn.
 Like pollution, UV rays expose the skin to free-radical damage.
+What is free-radical damage?
 Because oxygen occurs in single atoms with unpaired electrons, free-radical damage means electrons scavenge your body for other electrons to pair with.
 When free radicals try to form a pair and steal electrons from other molecules, they generate new free radicals.
-This is oxidative stress.
+This process is known as oxidative stress.
+Why?
 As they move about, free radicals damage cells, protein and DNA.
 The alteration of the structural integrity of these molecules impacts their functioning.
 Sun exposure resulting in sunburn may lead to skin cancers, aging, and other types of cancers.

 When your skin peels due to sunburn, it is trying to recoup damage.
 Peeling helps expel damaged skin cells that can otherwise present a threat to the body.
 Damaged skin cells can become cancerous later on, which is why sunburn increases your overall cancer risk.
 Peeling from a sunburn actually performs a healthy function for your skin.
 It is important not to conflate the damage of sunburn with the process of peeling following it.